 Did you know that 85% of a child’s core brain structure is formed by the age of three?

 An explosion of activity happens in the first five years of a person’s life.
-It is the time where the brain develops faster than any other point in your life.
+It is a time when the brain develops faster than any other point in your life.
 As such, Early Childhood Education is absolutely critical, since it improves the chances of a person’s success in the future!

 If you’re someone who absolutely loves children and want to take an active role in building the future of our next generation, an Early Childhood Education course could be the path for you.